nwisbeta/github.io/pages/app_design/standard-features.md

 Users must be able to modify which patients or people appear on their watchlist.

 ### Alerts
 Users must address and resolve any alert using established and signed-off protocols, agreed at the executive governance level.
-For clinical alerts, signing off must be completed by both clinical and information governance personnel.
+For clinical alerts, both clinical and information governance personnel must sign off on protocols.
 The national body that signed off the protocols must appear at the top of this alert section, including signoff date, and be updated or ratified periodically.

 | Alert Protocol Version | Sign Off Date | Signatories (list) |
 |------------------------|---------------|--------------------|